nathanap2/pytead/README.md

 pytead run mymodule.multiply -- main.py
 ```

-This launch your program as usual, but will write trace files while you're using it.
+This launches your script **as usual** and writes trace files as calls happen.

 ### 2) Generate pytest tests from traces